guilhermeKodama/ceros-ski-master/README.md

 - Add bonus points for jumping over rocks
 - Added unit tests for new bonus points features
 - Added unit tests for Rhino eating the player
+- Added changes so it would be able to deploy this project to Github Pages

 ### Know bugs 🐛